I am new to online learning. Where can I get help?

 In some cases, a student may be able to demonstrate that they do not need to take GSP 101 (because of their past studies/experience).
 Students wishing to "test out" of GSP 101 should first request a referral from the

-and then arrange to take the GSP 101 Challenge Exam through the Testing Center at Humboldt State University.
+and then arrange to take the GSP 101 Challenge Exam through the Testing Center at Cal Poly Humboldt.

 Additional information about the Challenge Exam process can be found online.
 [PDF.
 Adobe Reader required.]
-If you cannot come to the HSU campus to take the exam, you can arrange to take the exam at another CSU campus, or at atest proctoring center, near you.
-For questions about arranging to take the exam elsewhere, contact the HSU Testing Center at 707-826-3611.
+If you cannot come to the Cal Poly Humboldt campus to take the exam, you can arrange to take the exam at another CSU campus, or at a test proctoring center near you.
+For questions about arranging to take the exam elsewhere, contact the Humboldt Testing Center at 707-826-3611.

 I took a couple of classes like this in college -- can I get credit for them?